Jagadesh-Ronanki/CaringCoin/README.md

     User A decides to withdraw $50 of their earned cryptocurrency.
 Of the $50, 10% ($5) is considered as a contributable amount to support other users.

-    User A receives the remaining $45 in their wallet and can use it for various purposes.
+    User A receives the remaining $45 in their wallet.

+    Upon reaching level where it aligns with level-to-govern decided by governance.
+They can mint their nft.

+    NFT gives you the voting power in DAO and shows your credibility.

 <!-- Installation and Usage
 To run CaringCoin, clone this repository and install the project dependencies using npm.
 Once installed, you can run the application from a terminal window using the command npm start.